CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

         continue
 ```
 Suggestions / Insights

-Before you start coding it is always good to plan your code out.
-Look at what each method is asking for and think about how you can accomplish it.
-(Think about how an average is calculated, and how to compare strings.)

 If you would like to expand upon the data there are many different things you could look for.
 Examples are: